Cybersecurity of Quantum Key Distribution Implementations: Example: Insecurity of Interferometric BB84

 \subsection{Identifying the Reversed Space of the Interferometric Setup}

-We now follow the framework defined in the last subsections and specify Bob's operation and the space he measures, in two simple cases.
+We now follow the framework defined in Section~\ref{sec:RSA} and specify the space Bob measures and its reversed space.
 We then derive the corresponding reversed space that applies in each setting.

-\paragraph{Example: when Bob measures two modes.} Assume that Bob only measures the two modes that correspond to time~$t_1$, namely, $\ket{s_1}$ and~$\ket{d_1}$.\footnote{This setting happens, for instance, when the BB84 protocol is run using the Hadamard and $y$ bases.}

-Thus, the space Bob measures, $\mathcal{H}^{\sB}$, is spanned by $B = \{\ket{V}, \ket{s_1}, \ket{d_1}\}$.
-We can reverse each mode by evolving it backwards in time through the interferometer.
-As shown in Appendix~\ref{app:quantum_optics}, a reversal of a single mode through the interferometer is given by
+Let us first analyze what states affect a single mode measured by Bob.
+As derived in Appendix~\ref{app:quantum_optics} (Eq.~\eqref{eqn:backward-pulse}), a reversal of a single mode through the interferometer (i.e., $U_{\sB}^\dagger$) is given by

-Where $\ket{a_n}$ is a pulse in the input arm at time $n$, and $\ket{b_n}$ is a pulse in the blocked arm at time $n$.
-The derivation of the formula is given in Appendix~\ref{app:quantum_optics}.
+where $\ket{a_n}$ is a pulse in the input arm of the interferometer at time~$t_n$, and $\ket{b_n}$ is a pulse in the blocked arm of the interferometer at time~$t_n$.